 Everyone is born with a genetic predisposition to work with concepts of quantity, Stuart Welsh told a Holyrood Events conference on literacy and numeracy in Edinburgh.

 “It’s a survival instinct that we developed because of evolution and prehistoric needs, whether it was looking at the quantity of wild boar and knowing straight away that one is a meal and 10 is a stampede, or judging quickly that a bush is full of berries.
-Counting isn’t necessarily required, but an understanding of quantity is,” he told TESS after the event.
+Counting isn’t necessarily required, but an understanding of quantity is,” he said after the event.

 Everyone has this innate ability, he added, “but, more or less, we kill it off in school”.